ansible/role-install-gcloud/README.md

 Here's an example playbook that executes our role:

-    - name: Create temp intall path
+    - name: Create temp install path
       hosts: localhost
       connection: local
       gather_facts: no